-At 4e Winery we are growing several white and red varietals that produce structured and delicious wines.
+At 4e Winery we are growing the red Frontenac grape.

 RED WINE GRAPES

-Petite pearl is the newest red wine grape for northern climates.
+Petite pearl is one of the more recent red wine grapes for northern climates.
 It was developed by Tom Plocher beginning in 1996 and was first released for sale in 2012.
 It produces small tight clusters of berries with a high skin to juice ratio providing a complex, spicy and jammy wine with rounded tannins.
-(100 vines planted May 25, 2013)

 WHITE WINE GRAPES